Barium dioxide decomposes into barium oxide and oxygen gas accord... | Channels for Pearson+

 Multiple Choice

 Barium dioxide decomposes into barium oxide and oxygen gas according to the following reaction: 2 BaO2 → 2 BaO + O2.
-If 37.6 grams of BaO2 decompose and 182 kJ of heat is absorbed in this process, what is the enthalpy change (ΔH) of this reaction in kJ/mol of BaO2?
+If 27.3 grams of BaO2 decompose and 168 kJ of heat is absorbed in this process, what is the enthalpy change (ΔH) of this reaction in kJ/mol rxn?

 A